 There are many, many Christmas books available.
 However, your family library only has so much space, and these valuable resources get my vote!

-I’ve divided the Christmas books into categories: Advent books, Christmas board books, activity books, story picture books, and a really unique book on the history of Christmas.
+I’ve divided the Christmas books into categories: Advent books, Christmas board books, activity books, story picture books, and two unique books on the history and Scriptural background of Christmas.

 Best Christmas Books for Kids: Advent